Disability Insurance Elimination Period

 The Accumulation Period

 The elimination period is also not the same as the accumulation period, which is the time it takes to satisfy the elimination period, per your disability insurance company.
-Most disability plans have an accumulation period twice that of the elimination period, for reference.

 The elimination period is a critical factor when choosing a disability insurance policy.
 But it’s just one of several aspects you need to understand.